FShiwani/axle-self-driving-car/README.md

 ### Equipment used
 * Raspberry Pi 3
 * x2 L293D - Each L293D driver IC is capable of powering 2 motors.
-I do realise that there are significant losses associated with this IC and that there are other far better solutions available.
+I do realise that there are significant losses associated with this IC and that there are other far better solutions available such as the A4988.
 *